 Daily procedures

 All pupils are registered electronically by their Form Tutors before school starts each morning.
-Subject teachers register pupils throughout the School day.
-Form Tutors or Activity Leaders in the Senior School also register electronically their pupils at the end of the School day.
-A list of absentees is displayed on the Staff Room board.
+Form Tutors in the Senior School also register electronically their pupils at the end of the DAY.
+Staff can access details of absentees via ISAMs.